Relocation Guide

 • Apply for a Número de Identificação Fiscal (NIF – tax number).

-• Secure private health insurance for visa purposes.
+• Secure private health insurance for visa purposes where required.

 • Translate and certify key documents (birth, marriage, academic).